 An elephant only digests about 45% of its food.
 The waste product is mostly fibre.
 The dung can be used for a variety of purposes, making it an ecofriendly material with benefits.

 Elephant dung can be made into paper.
-The dung of one elephant can provide about 115 sheets of paper per day!
-Which is an added benefit of reducing deforestation and saving the indigenous tree populations of nearby forests from being destroyed.
+The dung of one elephant can provide about 115 sheets of paper per day.
+Using elephant poop paper reduces deforestation and saves the indigenous tree populations of nearby forests from being destroyed.

-Who knew poop could be so beneficial!
+Who knew dung could be such a precious resource.